egison/egison/design/type-pm-compatibility.md

 ## 5. Coverage uses a separate option

-Coverage is a well-formedness premise of the mechanized core, while the production language deliberately retains it as a separate opt-in diagnostic.
+ArmCoverage is a hard well-formedness check in both systems: the final arm is irrefutable, or all arms are constructor-rooted and general arms cover every constructor of every mentioned data former.
+CatchAllLast likewise requires exactly one final bare-hole clause, without restricting that clause to one variable arm.

-Coverage diagnostics remain controlled by:
+RootCoverage is a premise of the mechanized core, while production Egison deliberately retains only this condition as an opt-in diagnostic.
+It is controlled by:

 ```text
 --matcher-consistency-warnings
 ```

-They must not be enabled, disabled, reclassified, or used as capability evidence by the outside-core warning flags.
-Auditing a production program against the complete core acceptance conditions therefore requires `--matcher-consistency-warnings` together with the relevant outside-core flags.
+It must not be enabled, disabled, reclassified, or used as capability evidence by the outside-core warning flags.
+A warning is emitted exactly when a clause header mentions a declared pattern former and some declared constructor of that former lacks a general clause.
+Tuple capability alone creates no RootCoverage obligation.
+Auditing a production program against the complete core acceptance conditions therefore requires `--matcher-consistency-warnings` together with the relevant outside-core flags and `--match-without-else-warnings`.
 A matcher can exercise only synchronized inference operations while remaining intentionally partial under the production policy, and it can be coverage-complete while using an out-of-core Egison extension.